 I love making fun treats for holidays but I am completely useless when it comes to decorating cakes.
-Icing is supposed to be eaten out of the tubs with your fingers right?
+Isn’t the icing supposed to be eaten out of the tub with your fingers right?
 Maybe that’s just me!
-These were fun to make and I made a complete fool of myself in Walmart when I realized I could use wafer cookies for the carrot I gasped and high tailed it to the cookie aisle.
-The poor people in the candy aisle must of thought I was nuts.
+These Easter cupcakes were fun to make and I made a complete fool of myself in Walmart when I realized I could use wafer cookies for the carrot I gasped and high tailed it to the cookie aisle.
+The poor people in the candy aisle must have thought I was nuts.
 If only the could have seen these awesome Easter treats!

 - Cut your wafers in half and cut the corners off.

 - Carefully slide edible Easter grass into the top of the wafer.

 - Press a carrot in the middle.

 Need a healthier treat?
 Try these Frozen Smoothie Easter Eggs

 Tina Cocolina: Queen of the Cupcakes by Pablo Cartaya and Martin Howard I hate writing bad reviews because I think even bad books can be some child’s favorite.
 This may be my daughter’s favorite, but it doesn’t mean it’s well written.
 This book had great intentions, creating characters who are cupcakes and our heroine Tina is one without a topping.
 This is only an issue because she wants to compete in a topping pageant.
 You might guess by the title that she wins it.
 I was hoping that there was some twist or depth but no she finds her topping and wins.
 That’s it.
 The writers were too ambitious and the book just didn’t work.